Last updated on September 11th, 2023

 The abandoned underweight

 With adults who voluntarily attend treatment, there can be a fear that the patient will walk away, or will step up their restricting, if required to gain more weight.
 The clinician may also believe that a low weight is good enough for recovery.
 As a result people can live with not-too-bad a physical state — but their weight is too low, and their anxious control over food too high, for the eating disorder to ever be beaten.
 With anorexia, these people get the tragic label of 'functioning anorexic'.
+Those who do a bit better may be considered in 'quasi-recovery'.

 Our sons and daughters need empathy and food, not a lower weight target.